Post Date: June 17th, 2013

 In the end, there is no doubt in my mind that this was a tragic crash that could have and should have been prevented.
 I do not believe there is such a thing as an unavoidable “accident” when it comes to tractor-trailers.
 Rather it is quite simple.
 If a trucking company just follows the safety regulations and hires safe drivers and requires them to abide by the safety regulations, there is no need for these type of tragedies.

 Joshua Myers is a St. Louis Injury Attorney with his office headquarters in St. Louis.
-Recently named by Missouri Lawyer's Weekly as Missouri's Winningest Trial Attorney, Joshua represents individuals across all of Missouri, Illinois, and Arkansas whom have been seriously injured due to the negligence of another.
-If can contact Joshua for a free case consultation at 888-956-2487.
+Recently named by Missouri Lawyer's Weekly as Missouri's Winningest Trial Attorney, Joshua represents individuals across all of Missouri, Illinois, and Arkansas who have been seriously injured due to the negligence of another.
+Contact Joshua for a free case consultation at 888-956-2487.

 Tags: swift trucking company, truck accident lawyer, trucking crash